 If you’re a fiend for breath-taking scenery, the circular route of Sky Road will leave you gasping for air.
 Well-signposted and easily navigated, the journey will take you all the way to the Kingstown peninsula and back again by the N59 while providing you with views of the rugged Connemara countryside as you travel.
 When you come to a fork in the road, it will be up to you whether you venture down the more popular upper road or the lesser taken lower road towards the sea.
 We would definitely recommend packing the camera and a few sandwiches to keep you going!

-This quiet beach facing the offshore islands of Inish Turbot and Inishturk South provides an ideal escape against the backdrop of lapping waves.
-Kick up some white sand or perch on one of the surrounding stones and watch the tide roll in - you won’t feel the time passing by.
+Picture perfect beaches dot the coastline around Clifden such as the breathtaking white sands of Gurteen and Dog's Bay.
+Another local favourite, Eyrephort Beach provides an ideal escape against the backdrop of lapping waves.
+Perch on one of the surrounding stones and watch the tide roll in - you won’t feel the time passing by.
 With fish in the rock pool and seagulls standing guard, there’s plenty of critters to keep you company on a visit to Eyrephort Beach.
 Keep your eyes peeled too, because it wasn’t all that long ago that a Viking sword and shield were unearthed on the site!

 ON YOUR BIKE!